nicholasjackson/consul-release-controller/docs/docs/index.md

 </TabItem>
 </Tabs>

-The controller will be installed with the default options setting the Agent certificate and the ACL token from the Consul Kubernetes controller
+The controller will be installed into the namespace `consul` with the default options setting the agent certificate and the ACL token from the Consul Kubernetes controller

 **note:** The release controller shares secrets with the main Consul install, ensure that you install it into the same namespace where the
 Consul helm is installed.